ultralytics/ultralytics/docs/en/help/contributing.md

     === "Single-line"

          Smaller or simpler functions can utilize a single-line docstring.
-Note the docstring must use 3 double-quotes, and be a complete sentence starting with a capital letter and ending with a period.
+Note the docstring must use 3 double-quotes and be a complete sentence starting with a capital letter and ending with a period.
          ```python
          def example_small_function(arg1: int, arg2: int = 4) -> bool:
              """Example function that demonstrates a single-line docstring."""